mp3il/bluesnap-ios/README.md

 And that's it!
 You're ready to start accepting credit card payments!

 # Sending the payment for processing
-For credit card and Apple Pay payments, you will use our Payment API to send an [Auth Capture](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture) or [Auth Only](https://developers.bluesnap.com/v8976-JSON/docs/auth-only) request with your token from your server.
+For credit card and Apple Pay payments, you will use our Payment API with your token to send an [Auth Capture](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture), [Auth Only](https://developers.bluesnap.com/v8976-JSON/docs/auth-only) or [subscription](https://developers.bluesnap.com/v8976-JSON/docs/create-subscription) request, or to attach the payment details to a [shopper](https://developers.bluesnap.com/v8976-JSON/docs/create-vaulted-shopper).

 **Note**: The token must be associated with the user's payment details.
 In the Standard Checkout Flow, this is when `purchaseFunc` is called.
 In the Custom Checkout Flow, this is when `didSubmitCreditCard` is called (if you're using the `BSCcInputLine` field) or `completion` is called (if you're using your own input fields).

-> DemoTransactions.swift of demo app shows an example of these HTTP calls.
+> DemoTransactions.swift of demo app shows an example of an Auth Capture request.
 Please note that these calls are for demonstration purposes only - the transaction should be sent from your server.

-### Apple Pay payments (Standard Checkout Flow)
+### Auth Capture example - Apple Pay payments (Standard Checkout Flow)
 For Apple Pay payments, send an HTTP POST request to `/services/2/transactions` of the BlueSnap sandbox or production environment.

 For example: